mustaaa/docker_images/generic-cpp-build-image/readme.md

 Contains tools like gcc, cmake, conan, grpc

-Modified the script from [here](https://carolinafernandez.github.io/devops/2020/04/16/gRPC-CPP-environment-in-Docker)
+Reference: it is a modified version of the script from [here](https://carolinafernandez.github.io/devops/2020/04/16/gRPC-CPP-environment-in-Docker)

 ## to build